Well, yesterday’s Christmas post seems to have gone down well. The Christmas train layout ideas are still comning in:

 John, Auburn, USA”

-A big thanks to both Johns, Gloria and Brian.
+A big thanks to both Johns, Gloria and Brian for sharing their Christmas train layout ideas.

 If you’d like to share a Christmas story or pics, please just email me.